MSL-USDA NRCS Natural Resource Data Partnership

 USFS Ecological Unit Hierarchy

-This Ecological Unit Hierarchy mapping is based on the National Hierarchical Framework and uses the Domain, Division, Province, Section and Subsection levels of increasing refined ecological map units.
+This Ecological Unit Hierarchy mapping is based on the USFS National Hierarchical Framework and uses the Domain, Division, Province, Section and Subsection levels of increasing refined ecological map units.

-The ecoregions mapped by the US EPA are areas where ecosystems are generally similar and were designed as a spatial framework for the research, assessment, and monitoring of ecosystems and ecosystem components.
+The ecoregions mapped by the DOI EPA are areas where ecosystems are generally similar and were designed as a spatial framework for the research, assessment, and monitoring of ecosystems and ecosystem components.
 These ecoregions denote areas of similarity in the mosaic of biotic, abiotic, terrestrial, and aquatic ecosystem components with humans considered as part of the biota.
 These regions were designed for structuring and implementing ecosystem management strategies.

 USDA Major Land Resource Areas (MLRA)